reddey4/Duplicate-File-Scanner-in-Lisp/README.md

 Quicklisp: A package manager for Common Lisp to install libraries like ironclad (for hashing).

 # Installing Dependencies
-Install SBCL: If you don’t have it already, download and install SBCL.
+Install SBCL: If you don’t have it already, download and install SBCL from sbcl.org.

-Install Quicklisp: Follow the instructions from Quicklisp's website.
+Install Quicklisp: Follow the instructions from Quicklisp's website quicklisp.org/beta/.

 # Setup